-It is very narrowing to associate Menopause only to the end of menstruation or to a simple physical evolution.
+It is very narrow to associate menopause only with the end of menstruation or with a simple physical evolution.

 Well, in reality, it is the exact opposite of that.

-Ayurveda, the multi-millenniary medicine of India, and Chinese Medicine agree on the fact that this time is on the contrary an accomplishment that opens to the third phase of a woman’s life after menstruation (“Celestial Water” in Chinese Medicine) and pregnancy (“The maturation of the Fruit”).
+Ayurveda, the multi-millenniary medicine of India, and Chinese Medicine agree on the fact that this time is on the contrary an accomplishment that opens the third phase of a woman’s life after menstruation (Celestial Water in Chinese Medicine) and pregnancy (The maturation of the Fruit).

-It is in any case not an aging, but a natural effort of the body to slow down and to bring a new balance for the coming years.
-It is the ultimate step on a path towards unity and totality where our vital essence , our Spirit, and our potential are balanced to engage in harmony.
+It is in any case not aging, but a natural effort of the body to slow down and to bring a new balance for the coming years.
+It is the ultimate step on a path towards unity and totality where our vital essence, our Spirit, and our potential are balanced to engage in harmony.

 At this time, we clarify our inner deeper identity.
 We leave the past aside to become who we want to be.
 In fact, our energy is given back to us instead of flowing externally, to nourish a new potential.

-Before, we were building a family, a career, we were into relationships, we were identifying ourselves as our social position, our husband, our cultural or familial expectations, etc. But, during Menopause, we are given the power to find our own independence, to express ourselves in full authenticity: moving, following a Yoga retreat, sharing love with our relatives, traveling, nurturing a project.
+Before we were building a family, or a career, we were into relationships, we were identifying ourselves as our social position, our husband, our cultural or familial expectations, etc. But, during Menopause, we are given the power to find our own independence, to express ourselves in full authenticity: moving, following a Yoga retreat, sharing love with our relatives, traveling, and nurturing a project.

 The activity of the sympathetic nervous system rises, which increases the cortisol levels (the stress hormone), the blood pressure, the cardiac rhythm; all that imprisons a lot of fire element (Pitta) in the body and manifests as:

 …because, as with each transition, there is an adjustment of the Body and Mind.